Significant-Gravitas/AutoGPT/docs/content/AutoGPT/setup/index.md

    The first time this is run, it will download a file containing the model + runtime, which may take a while and a few gigabytes of disk space.

+   To force GPU acceleration, add `--use-gpu` to the command.

 3. In `.env`, set `SMART_LLM`/`FAST_LLM` or both to `mistral-7b-instruct-v0.2`

 4. If the server is running on different address than `http://localhost:8080/v1`,